Isaac-kiptoo-kilimo/Neighbourhood-Check-App/README.md

 |----------------------------------------------|:-----------------------------------:|-----------------------------:|
 | upon signing up ang logging in successfully the user will be able to post and view other people posts and images will be displayed on user timeline  and he can be able to logout after navigating to the dropdown |

-2. Search by post title
+2. Search by business by business name

 |Behaviour 	           |    Input 	                 |       Output          |
 |----------------------------------------------|:-----------------------------------:|-----------------------------:|